serenorg/serendb/docs/rfcs/036-physical-replication.md

 that the replica sees a consistent view of the whole cluster at the replay LSN, when it's lagging behind.

-In Neon, the replica connects to a safekeeper to get the WAL stream.
+In SerenDB, the replica connects to a safekeeper to get the WAL stream.
 That means that the safekeepers must be able to regurgitate the original WAL as far back as the replay LSN of any running read replica.
 (A static read-only node that does not follow the primary